-Once you have found the company’s most recent annual report you’ll be able to have a greater insight into their direction.
+Once you have found the company’s most recent annual report you’ll be able to have a greater insight into its direction.
 Not all annual reports will have disclosures on a company’s ESG, but the ones that do will give you a better understanding of their ethics.
 Mercury, for example, provides their report as a presentation.
 Jumping to the 35th slide will show you their generation sites’ GHG emissions and their involvement in reforestation.
-Other companies may choose to disclose their information in PDF form which gives you the options for searching the document for specific terms.
-Some terms you can apply to your search include: GRI, ESG, sustainability, carbon, emissions, GHG, greenhouse gas, and offset.
+Other companies may choose to disclose their information in PDF form, which gives you the option to search the document for specific terms.
+Some terms you can apply to your search include GRI, ESG, sustainability, carbon, emissions, GHG, greenhouse gas, and offset.

 Aside from a company’s environmental impact, you can also look into their social impact and how they treat their employees and those involved in their supply chain.
 These aspects are a large part of ethical business practices, but even with these steps, the information can be difficult to find or even non-existent.

 Research is key to any form of investment, and Bloom has executed rigorous research into each of the companies that will be included in our investment app.
 With Bloom, you can rest assured that the app investment options are acting ethically with regular industry stories and C02 tracking tools right at your fingertips.
 To be one of the first to hear about when we launch our app, join the waitlist here!